Master of Arts in Intercultural Communication | HBKU

 Masters

-• Additionally, MAICC students will be able to register for elective courses across college programs, namely the Master of Arts in Digital Humanities and Societies (MADHS), the Master of Arts in Women Society and Development (MAWSD), the Master of Arts in Audiovisual Translation (MAAT), and the Master of Arts in Translation Studies (MATS).
+• Moreover, MAICC students will be able to register for elective courses across college programs, namely the Master of Arts in Digital Humanities and Societies (MADHS), the Master of Arts in Women Society and Development (MAWSD), the Master of Arts in Audiovisual Translation (MAAT), and the Master of Arts in Translation Studies (MATS).

 Code Course Name

-ICC 602 Managing Communication in Intercultural Settings
+ICC 602 Managing Communication in lntercultural Settings

 ICC 604 Discourse and Communication Analysis